 Zanias’s work has always been defined by a search for higher meaning, an exploration into the modality of human feelings and how these complex experiences of consciousness play into our evolutionary story as a species.
 Writing and performing through sound is her way of simultaneously investigating her psychological interests and ultimately basking in awe of music’s intrinsic connectivity.
 By fusing our emotions with vibrations we can share deeper realms of our experience than we even can through language – another vehicle for connection that she employs with acuity, through lyrics that are deftly woven for flow and imbued with multiplicities of meaning.

-Her next steps involve the music production and visual talents of Toni Quiroga, aka Donna Haringwey, with whom she has been working on her third full-length release.
-This new work is the truest expression of Alison’s musical spirit thus far, detached from external influence and galvanized by a deeper passion for sound design.
-Zanias remains an everevolving expression of vulnerable and authentic emotional catharsis, unbound by a predetermined desire to fit into any particular place.
-As with all her work from 2020 onwards, this new album shall be self-released.
+In 2023 Zanias will release her third full-length album, also produced entirely on her own and featuring the bass guitar work of her co-conspirator Laura Bailey aka Neu-Romancer.
+The new album represents a huge step forward in her production style, and the truest expression of Alison’s musical spirit thus far.
+Zanias remains an ever-evolving expression of vulnerable and authentic emotional catharsis, unbound by any predetermined desire to fit into any particular place.
+As with all her work from 2020 onwards, this new album shall be self- released.